Computing Mean & STD in Image Dataset

 data_path = '/kaggle/input/cassava-leaf-disease-classification/'

-Now, let's import the dataframe with the image paths and create a Dataset
+Now, let's import a dataframe with image paths and create a Dataset

 class that will read images and supply them to the dataloader.